Scotlands and Bushbury Hill

 Supporting groups and organisations to build volunteer networks

 Big Local funding supported the initial set-up, and the partnership’s capacity workers supported the volunteers.
-The project successfully attracted an additional £92,000 from the National Lottery Community Fund.
-With this, the volunteers recruited a paid staff role, trained more volunteers and bought a minibus.
-Volunteers extended support to the wider WV10 postcode, and to all age groups so they could help additional isolated residents such as lone parents.
-By 2020, over 25 volunteers were part of the scheme and had supported over 130 people to gain confidence to socialise and participate in activities.
+The project successfully attracted an additional £92,000 from the National Lottery Community Fund, which the volunteers used to recruit a paid staff role, train more volunteers, and purchase a minibus.
+Volunteers extended support to the wider WV10 postcode and to all age groups, so they could help additional socially isolated residents like lone parents.
+By 2020, over 25 volunteers were part of the scheme and had supported over 130 people to increase their confidence to socialise and participate in activities.

 How the Big Local area spent their funding